LeuciRemi/arangodb-mcp-server/README.md

     - `databaseName` (string): The database to query
     - `aql` (string): The read-only AQL query to execute
   - Returns: Query results as array of objects
-- `readWriteQuery`
+- `readWriteQuery` (opt-in)
-  - Execute query on the database
+  - Execute query on the database (including writes)
+  - Disabled by default; enable it by starting the server with `--enable-write`
   - Input:
     - `databaseName` (string): The database to query
     - `aql` (string): The AQL query to execute